-When the going gets tough, contact handlers are there to help.
-Whether it’s taking a report of a missing person, responding to a burglary or supporting someone in crisis; our contact handlers play a vital role in helping keep our communities safe, identifying and protecting the most vulnerable and preventing harm.
+When the going gets tough, Contact Centre Officers are there to help.
+Whether it’s taking a report of a missing person, responding to a burglary or supporting someone in crisis; our Contact Centre Officers play a vital role in helping keep our communities safe, identifying and protecting the most vulnerable and preventing harm.

 For many people, you’ll be the first point of contact with the police.
 You’ll be a calm, reassuring voice in people’s hour of need.
 Asking the right questions, listening for vital details and recording information.

-Being a contact handler is certainly not your typical nine-to five; no two calls are the same.
+Being a Contact Centre Officer is certainly not your typical nine-to-five; no two calls are the same.
 You will deal with emergency 999 calls, non-emergency 101 calls, and Digital 101 which includes online reporting and social media.
 In return, we promise you a good starting salary, plus an unsocial hours shift allowance, great training experiences, opportunities for progression and the pride that comes from helping others.

 Join us and help make a difference, together.

-Working in a fast-paced, 24/7 environment, being a contact handler is a demanding role where you need to be patient and comfortable with working under pressure and problem-solving.
+Working in a fast-paced, 24/7 environment, being a Contact Centre Officer is a demanding role where you need to be patient and comfortable with working under pressure and problem-solving.
 You’ll be the person who relishes a challenge.
 Thinking quickly and multi-tasking is imperative.

 You’ll find yourself engaging with people of all ages and backgrounds so you’ll need to be able to build rapport quickly, show empathy and communicate clearly at all times.
 Enquiries can range greatly, including some of the most difficult situations you can think of.
 You’ll need to find the balance between compassion and not becoming emotionally involved; having the resilience to deal with the rough and the smooth on a daily basis.
 However, you will always be supported.

-Our contact handlers are an integral part of our frontline, supporting all our divisions, as well as specialist departments including Public Protection, Firearms and Counter-Terrorism.
+Our Contact Centre Officers are an integral part of our frontline, supporting all our divisions, as well as specialist departments including Public Protection, Firearms and Counter-Terrorism.
 You’ll work closely with your police officer and staff colleagues; making a difference, together.